 Typography and Font Styles

 The typography of a document is generally its most visible aspect.
-This is true regardless if the document is a web page, a book, a billboard, or a flyer.
+This is true regardless of whether the document is a web page, a book, a billboard, or a flyer.
 We use typographic principles to shape how text is presented, read, and interpreted.

 In web development, typography is important because it influences the user experience.
 It affects readability, aesthetics, and accessibility, and it plays a central role in how content is presented across different screen sizes and devices.